Rahuly123/Bipedal-walker-reinforcement-learning/BipedalWalker-PPO/README.md

 ## Overview

 Proximal Policy Optimization (PPO) is implemented for training an agent to solve the BipedalWalker environment using a vectorized environment setup.
 Solving this environment require an average total reward of over 300 over 100 consecutive episodes.
-Training of BipedalWalker is very difficult to train BipedalWalker by PPO with one agent.
+Training of BipedalWalker is very difficult by PPO with one agent.
 In this directory we solve the environment by using PPO with multi-agent algorithm.

 The code is based on the original repository by Rafael1s, with several modifications to enhance functionality and performance.
 ## Modifications Done